aedobbyn/beer-data-science/compile.md

+\newpage

 ***

-Now that the munging is done, onto the main question: do natural clusters in beer align with style boundaries?
+Now that the munging is done, onto the main question: to what extent do natural clusters in beer align with style boundaries?

-***

 ### Unsupervised Clustering
 We K-means cluster beers based on certain numeric predictor variables.
+The data we'll use is includes all beers as well as the total number of hops and malts in each beer.

 **Prep**

+We'll prep the data for clustering first in order to

-* Write a funciton that takes a dataframe, a set of predictors, a response variable, and the number of cluster centers you want
+Here we define a funciton that takes a dataframe, a set of predictors, a set of variables to scale, and a response variable

-    * NB: There are not not very many beers have SRM so we may not want to omit based on it
+We select only the response variable(s) and the variables to cluster on.
+If there are any missing values, we remove them.
+(NB: There are not not very many beers have SRM so we may not want to omit based on it.)

-* Take out missing values, and scale the data
 * Take out outliers, defined as beers have to have an ABV between 3 and 20 and an IBU less than 200
 * Then cluster on just the predictors and compare to the response variable